 Summary of GHHIN

-The Global Heat Health Information Network (GHHIN), pronounced ‘gin’, is an independent, voluntary, member driven forum of scientists, professionals, and policymakers focused on enhancing and multiplying the global and local learning and resilience-building for heat health that is already occurring.
+The Global Heat Health Information Network (GHHIN), pronounced ‘jin’, is an independent, voluntary, member driven forum of scientists, professionals, and policymakers.
+The GHHIN focuses on enhancing and multiplying the global and local learning and resilience-building for heat health.

 Background: